-Cons: Zippers/pit zips are sticky, doesn’t pack in on itself, hood cinches are tough to use, not very breathable.
+Cons: Zippers/pit-zips are sticky, doesn’t pack inside itself, hood cinches are tough to use, not very breathable

-The Patagonia Rain Shadow is an attractive option for someone who needs a rain shell that looks good, is super light, and isn't overrun with extraneous features.
-It is on the expensive side, so we would generally recommend the Patagonia Torrentshell (slightly heavier but almost the same jacket for $60 less) or go really cheap and get the Marmot PreCip, our Best Buy and $80 less).
+The Patagonia Rain Shadow is an attractive option for someone who needs a rain shell that looks good, is relatively lightweight, and isn't overrun with extraneous features.
+It is on the expensive side, so we would generally recommend the Patagonia Torrentshell over the Rain Shadow.
+It is slightly heavier but almost the same jacket for $60 less.
+Or go really cheap and get the Marmot PreCip, our Best Buy winner which is $80 less.
 To see exactly how the Rain Shadow compared to others, check out our complete Rain Jacket Review.

-The Rain Shadow is Patagonia’s slightly more high tech lightweight offering in the shell category (their bare bones jacket is the Patagonia Torrentshell).
-The Rain Shadow was the most attractive jacket that we tested and we loved the fit and cut of the coat.
-It was also fairly comfortable and layered well.
+The Rain Shadow is Patagonia's slightly more high-tech, lightweight offering in the shell category (their less expensive jacket is the Patagonia Torrentshell).
+The Rain Shadow is the most attractive jacket that we tested and we loved the fit and cut of the coat.
+It is also fairly comfortable and layered well over other clothing.

 A big part of Patagonia is the history, manufacturing process, and philosophy behind their gear that is told in Let My People Go Surfing by Yvon Chouinard.
 Highly recommended reading.

 OutdoorGearLab Editors' Hands-on Review